Affirm Holdings

 Affirm Holdings, Inc. is an American financial technology company and a point-of-sale lender.
 Founded in 2012 by PayPal co-founder Max Levchin, it is the largest U.S. based buy now, pay later (BNPL) financier.
-As of 2025, Affirm reports having over 24 million users and processing $37 billion in annual payments.
+As of 2026, Affirm reports nearly 28 million users and processes $50 billion in annual payments.

 Affirm offers unsecured installment loans at the point-of-sale through various methods.
-These include payment links at online checkout, payment options at self-checkout kiosks, integration into third-party digital wallets, and virtual or physical cards.
+These include payment links at checkout, virtual or physical cards, and integration into third-party digital wallets and banking apps.
 The company generates revenue by applying a service fee to sellers, charging interest to borrowers, or both, and does not charge a late fee.
 Affirm also offers a savings account and a debit card.
 The lender says its loan underwriting involves evaluating transactions by considering credit scores and other pertinent factors, while also incorporating machine learning.
-Affirm's services are available in the U.S., Canada and the U.K.
+Affirm's services are available in the U.S., Canada, the U.K and Australia.